kdl-org/kdl/README.md

 some restrictions about data representation.
 KDL is very similar in many ways, except:

 * The grammar and expected semantics are [well-defined and specified](SPEC.md).
 * There is only one "number" type.
-KDL does not prescribe representations.
+KDL does not prescribe representations, but does have keywords for NaN, infinity, and negative infinity if decimal numbers are intended to be represtented as IEEE754 floats.
 * Slashdash (`/-`) comments are great and useful!
-* I am not interested in having first-class date types, and SDLang's are very non-standard.
+* Quoteless "identifier" strings are supported. (e.g. `node foo=bar`, vs `node foo="bar"`)
+* KDL does not have first-class date or binary data types.
+Instead, it supports arbitrary type annotations for any custom data type you might need:
+  `(date)"2021-02-03"`, `(binary)"deadbeefbadc0ffee"`.
 * Values and properties can be interspersed with each other, rather than one having to follow the other.
-* KDL does not have a first-class binary data type.
-Just use strings with base64.
-* All strings in KDL are multi-line, and raw strings are written with Rust-style syntax (`r"foo"`), instead of backticks.
+* All strings in KDL are multi-line, and multi-line strings are automatically dedented to match their closing quote's indentation level.
+* Raw strings are written with `#` (`#"foo\bar"#`), instead of backticks.
-* KDL identifiers can use UTF-8 and are much more lax about symbols than SDLang.
+* KDL identifiers can use UTF-8 and are more lax about symbols than SDLang.
 * KDL does not support "anonymous" nodes.
+* Namespaces are not supported, but `:` is a legal identifier character, and applications can choose to implement namespaces as they see fit.
-* Instead, KDL supports arbitrary identifiers for node names and attribute names, meaning you can use arbitrary strings for those: `"123" "value"=1` is a valid node, for example.
+* KDL supports arbitrary identifiers for node names and attribute names, meaning you can use arbitrary strings for those: `"123" "value"=1` is a valid node, for example.
 This makes it easier to use KDL for representing arbitrary key/value pairs.